University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Genome_assembly/genome_assembly_prac_2.md

 ![Cumulative contig length plot](images/cum_contig_length_dist.png)

 * *What benefit is there to having contig length on the x axis instead of the contig number in size order as in the QUAST plot?*
-* *One of these assemblies was generated from short illumina reads.
-Which do you think it is?*
+* *Two of these assemblies were generated from short reads.
+Which do you think they are?*
 * *Can you tell which are contig level assemblies and which are scaffolded?*

 Now let's have a look at the Icarus contig size viewer.